pwstegman/bci.js/README.md

 <br>

 BCI.js is a library for EEG-based brain computer interface (BCI) design with JavaScript and Node.js.
 It allows for the creation of BCI enabled web apps or Node.js applications, with features such as:
- - Signal processing and machine learning (LDA, CSP, ICA, PSD, etc.)
+ - Signal processing and machine learning (Bandpower, PSD, LDA, CSP, ICA, etc.)
  - Data manipulation (MATLAB style array subscripting, data windowing, CSV file support, etc.)
  - Networking (data collection, streaming via OSC, etc.)